superwf/ts-gear/README.md

 ## [中文文档](./README.zh-CN.md)

+## V2 changes

+* configureable requester option, "fetch" and "axios" is provided out of box.
+* configureable translate engine.
+* every project has identical "dest" directory.
+* every project has identical "withHost" and "withBasePath" option.

+### process step

+* translate if transate engine is assigned.

 ## Origin

 inspired by [pont](https://github.com/alibaba/pont)，pont means bridge in franch.
 I name this tool to `ts-gear`，means the gear between typescript and swagger，hope it can merge front and server better.